borbit/node-tailor/README.md

       background-image: url("icon-vk.png");
     }

 First I have to do is to add additional, vendor-prefixed properties to tell Tailor how the sprite should be sewed:

-  - `-tailor-type`

-    Sprite type.
-Can be `horizontal`, `vertical` or `compact`.

-  - `-tailor-group`

-    To group images into the separate sprite (optional).
-Default: `all`.

     ...